 This will be ongoing throughout the Plan period.
-The Greater Manchester Joint Waste DPD and the Land Allocations DPD are scheduled to be adopted in 2012.
+The Greater Manchester Joint Waste DPD and the Land Allocations DPD are scheduled to be adopted in 2012 and 2014 respectively.

-Funding will include private and public sector investment.
+Funding will include private and public sector investment

-- 15.2 Waste management in Trafford, as in the rest of the country, is facing a period of change.
-Driven by sustainability, European legislation, Government targets, the need for improved environmental protection and public expectations, the way in which we deal with waste has to move forward from our current dependence on disposal by landfill to reduction, reuse and recycling. - 15.3 The principal element of the evidence base which supports the Council's assessment of waste management needs is the Needs Assessment produced for the Greater Manchester Joint Waste Development Plan Document (2010).
+- Waste management in Trafford, as in the rest of the country, is facing a period of change.
+Driven by sustainability, European legislation, Government targets, the need for improved environmental protection and public expectations, the way in which we deal with waste has to move forward from our current dependence on disposal by landfill to reduction, reuse and recycling. - The principal element of the evidence base which supports the Council's assessment of waste management needs is the Needs Assessment produced for the Greater Manchester Joint Waste Development Plan Document (2010).
 In common with the regional Commercial & Industrial and Construction & Demolition waste studies (2007), this document provides limited data disaggregated to the Borough level but does provide forecasts for the principal waste streams across the county as a whole.
-The Council has also taken full account of the Greater Manchester Waste Disposal Authority's Municipal Waste Management Strategy (2007). - 15.4 The Council is working jointly with other Greater Manchester districts, through the Joint Waste Development Plan Document, to develop detailed waste policy and identify sites for a range of facilities across the county. - 15.5 There is a range of best practice guidance, produced by national government, the Building Research Establishment and other bodies, on preventing and minimising waste production in new development.
-The preparation of specific site waste management plans is governed by the Site Waste Management Plans Regulations 2008. - 15.6 Waste management facilities have a range of environmental, social and economic impacts which need to be taken fully into account in the planning decision-making process.
+The Council has also taken full account of the Greater Manchester Waste Disposal Authority's Municipal Waste Management Strategy (2007). - The Council is working jointly with other Greater Manchester districts, through the Joint Waste Development Plan Document, to develop detailed waste policy and identify sites for a range of facilities across the county.

+- There is a range of best practice guidance, produced by national government, the Building Research Establishment and other bodies, on preventing and minimising waste production in new development.
+The preparation of specific site waste management plans is governed by the Site Waste Management Plans Regulations 2008. - Waste management facilities have a range of environmental, social and economic impacts which need to be taken fully into account in the planning decision-making process.

-Which Objective(s) delivered by this Strategic Location/Policy Reference Number(s)
+WHICH OBJECTIVE(S) DELIVERED BY THIS STRATEGIC LOCATION/POLICY REFERENCE NUMBER(S)

 Key Objective(s) of the SCS PE2, PE7

 Strategic Objective(s) SO7

-Place Objective(s) TPO19
+Place Objective(s) TPO19 CAO24

-CAO24

-16 L7 - DESIGN
+16 L7 DESIGN

-16.1 In considering applications for development within the Borough, the Council will determine whether or not the proposed development meets the standards set in national guidelines and, in particular, satisfies the following:
+In considering applications for development within the Borough, the Council will determine whether or not the proposed development meets the standards set in national guidelines and, in particular, satisfies the following: